 Determining Exempt vs Nonexempt Employee Classification

-So, how do you put the tests described above into action when determining exemption classification for your job roles?
+So how do you put the tests into action when determining exemption classification for your job roles when hiring employees?

-If you’re paying over that amount, then ask yourself whether you’re paying a regular salary.
+If you’re paying over that amount, or higher in certain states, then ask yourself whether you’re paying a regular salary.
 If you’re going to vary the pay based on the employee’s hours worked, the role is nonexempt.
 But if you’re consistently paying the same amount every week regardless of the number of hours worked, then the role might be exempt.
 Keep going.

 Look at the worker’s primary job duties and evaluate their major daily responsibilities to determine if they align with the FLSA criteria for exempt status.
 Does the employee have any decision-making authority?
 If so, and it requires independent judgment, the position is likely exempt.
 Does the employee oversee at least two employees?
 This could also make the position exempt.